harrycresswell/hc/content/reading/the-challengers-almanac.md

 +++
 series = ["Business"]
+what = "Book Notes"
-subjects = ["Business", "Brands"] title = "Lessons from The Challenger's Almanac" date = "2016-10-26T21:34:41+01:00" slug = ""
+subjects = ["Business", "Brands"] title = "The Challenger's Almanac" date = "2016-10-26T21:34:41+01:00"
+slug = ""
 description = "A curation of stories — experiences, failures, lessons learnt and ideas borrowed — from businesses and thinkers challenging the way business is done today."